 By focusing on women and youth Radio Dange Nwe is able to raise awareness about their daily and often neglected problems.
 Giving a voice to women, and helping to raise their status in public opinion.

-Since February 2016 the Radio is running a special program from and for refugees.
-It October 2016 was rewarded with the Raif Badawi Price for Courageous Journalism for this program:
+It October 2016 was rewarded with the Raif Badawi Price for Courageous Journalism for this program

-In the reasoning of the seven – member jury, it says: “We admire the courage and commitment of the young women who not hesitate to address critical issues and with their program want to support other refugees’’.
+In the reasoning of the seven -, it says: “We admire the courage and commitment of the young women who not hesitate to address critical issues and with their program want to support other refugees’’.